What is influenza?

 Is there a test for influenza?

-The diagnosis of flu is usually made by a healthcare provider based on your symptoms and their clinical judgement.
+The diagnosis of flu is usually made by a healthcare provider based on your symptoms and their clinical judgment.
 Rapid flu tests can be done, but they can have a negative result even if you have the flu.
 The Centers for Disease Control and Prevention (CDC) note that this kind of testing has a sensitivity ranging from approximately 50-70%, meaning that in up to half of influenza cases, the rapid test will be negative.

 What should I do if I have the flu?